OIEIEIO/MoonWalker-HUD/README.md

 Your HUD package can also perform task using NLP functions to extract human readable subject matter content using qualified human readable search strings processed through filters usable to a future moonwalker.

 Since gaming is part of youth these days - could easily be gamified as an experience to inspire for the next generation of space walkers or to entertain folks of all ages.

-Take a glimpse at what the future holds for Spacewalkers.

 What will your idea change?
 MW-HUD up! mode, dream space